TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 Everything looks good from the first sight: `libykcs11` uses `pcsc-lite`, both of them are available on Linux.
 Seems like nothing stops us from scard logon.
 Unfortunately, there is one thing.

 The target machine tries to open a new session using the transferred smart card credentials.
-Internally, the same high-lever APIs are used except WinSCard API.
+Internally, the same high-level APIs are used except WinSCard API.
 All WinSCard API calls are redirected to the client machine (via [[MS-RDPESC]: Remote Desktop Protocol: Smart Card Virtual Channel Extension](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-rdpesc/0428ca28-b4dc-46a3-97c3-01887fa44a90)).
 Soooo?
 Obviously, we will call `pcsc-lite` API on linux instead WinSCard, because we do not have WinSCard API here.
 The problem is that the `pcsc-lite` API does not match WinSCard API identically.
 There are differences: